Read This First

 Learn to identify logical fallacies, biases, and emotional manipulation tactics.
 Hone your ability to analyze information objectively.

-1. Short-term Gratification vs. Long-term Consequences: This is not just a label to file away; it changes how Ideologies of Emotion should be judged inside whether a mind is becoming more answerable to reality or merely more fluent in defending itself.
+1. Short-term Gratification vs. Long-term Consequences: What matters here is whether the claim makes a mind more answerable to reality or merely more skillful at defending itself.

 2. Emotionally driven ideologies often offer immediate gratification or relief, appealing to our most basic desires and fears.